 Rose did not require an MRI on the hamstring Tuesday, according to a source familiar with the situation.

-"It's just a minor sprain," Rose said.
+"It's just a minor sprain," Rose said after the game.
 "Nothing serious.
 Hopefully I'll be better in a couple of days, but it's nothing big at all."

 Rose injured the hamstring on a drive to the rim, converting a layup with just less than four minutes to play.
-He doesn't remember exactly when the injury occurred but was removed from the game by coach Tom Thibodeau and replaced by Kirk Hinrich.
+He doesn't remember exactly when the injury occurred but was pulled out of the game by Thibodeau and replaced by Kirk Hinrich.
 Rose went toward the end of the bench and was checked by assistant trainer Jeff Tanaka.

 "I really don't know," Rose said of when exactly the injury occurred.
 "I remember coming down the court.
 Really didn't feel it until after I came down and went back to the bench and [the training staff] was asking me about it.
 Then coming back in, it was a play where somebody knocked the ball out of bounds or something like that, and they said I wasn't moving good enough to be out on the court so they came and subbed me out."

-Rose missed the past year and a half while recovering from reconstructive left knee surgery.
+Rose, who missed the past year and a half while recovering from reconstructive left knee surgery, acknowledged that the hamstring injury was "irritating."